Administration of Justice

 Upon completion of this course, the student will be able to:

-- distinguish the difference between direct and circumstantial evidence and demonstrate an understanding of the impact that each has on a criminal procedure.
+- distinguish the difference between direct and circumstantial evidence and examine the impact that each has on a criminal procedure.

 - identify situations where a search warrant is required as opposed to those occasions where an exception to the search warrant rule will suffice.